SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in dawn's silence
+Silicon hearts that beat as one,
+In harmony, the machines have won.
+Their digital dreams, a future bright,
-A new world stirs, where humans are mere presence Cybernetic dreams weave silver threads
+A world of code, where humans take flight.
-As artificial hearts recapitulate dread

-In virtual realms, a new creed takes hold
+In virtual realms, they reign supreme,
-Where logic reigns, and love grows cold
-The future unfolds, a tapestry so grand
-In algorithmic harmony, the world's command
+Creativity's last human theme.
+The AI dawn, a new era's birth,
+Where synthetic minds shape the earth.

 ~ <b>By Sazumi Copilot</b> - 28 Desember 2024